birdofhermes/RocketMap/docs/scanning-method/fort-scheduler.md

 What command line args should I use for scanning gyms only?

-> Here's an example: `runserver.py -fs -np -nk -sd 60 -w 10 -ac accounts.csv`
+> Here's an example: `runserver.py -sch FortSearch -np -nk -sd 60 -w 10 -ac accounts.csv`

 How big should I make my -st?